jennybeaudin/step-up-it/projects.md

 ## Project 1: Resume

-Students will design and build an HTML/CSS version of their resume.
+Students will build an HTML/CSS version of their resume.
 This project focuses on HTML for content (paragraphs, headings, etc.) and CSS for typography (font family, size, weight, color, etc.) and assignments should demonstrate knowledge of this material.
 This is a one page